Mikescher/key-extsourceview-evaluation/docs/README.md

 After both parts, there are a few questions.
 You can use the *README.odt* document to fill in your answers and sent then send it to me at [ugxvv@student.kit.edu](mailto:ugxvv@student.kit.edu).

-Please follow the instructions below:
+Please follow the instructions: *(All instructions are also included in the README.odt)*

 <hr><hr>